hadashiA/VContainer/README.md

 ```

 Note:
-- `RegisterEntryPoint<GamePresenter>` is an alias to register interfaces related to Unity's PlayerLoop event. ( Simular to `Register<GamePresenter>(Lifetime.Singleton).As<ITickable>()`)
+- `RegisterEntryPoint<GamePresenter>(Lifetime.Singleton)` is an alias to register interfaces related to Unity's PlayerLoop event. ( Simular to `Register<GamePresenter>(Lifetime.Singleton).As<ITickable>()`)
-- Registering lifecycle events without relying on MonoBehaciour facilitates decupling of domain logic and presentation !
+- Registering lifecycle events without relying on MonoBehaviour facilitates decupling of domain logic and presentation !

 If you have multiple EntryPoints, you can also use the following declaration as grouping.